The Scout Troop is the third section in the Scout Group, above Beavers and Cubs. The Scout Section is for young people aged between 10½ and 14 years.

 Participation rather than meeting set standards is the key approach, and there are a number of badges and awards that Scouts can gain to recognise their achievements.

-A Scout Troop is divided into small groups called Patrols, each headed up by an older Scout called a Patrol Leader, and often with an Assistant Patrol Leader.
-Our patrols are Cobra, Bulldog & Lion.
+A Scout Troop is divided into smaller groups called Patrols.
+Our patrols are Cobra, Bulldog, Badger & Lion.

 Bio: Being one of the founding members of Haworth Scouts when it re-opened back in 2000 has meant I've been able to watch it grow and positively impact so many young people in the communty.